MicrosoftDocs/sql-docs/docs/relational-databases/security/networking/tds-8.md

 The TLS handshake now precedes any TDS messages, wrapping the TDS session in TLS to enforce encryption, making TDS 8.0 aligned with HTTPS and other web protocols.
 This significantly contributes to TDS traffic manageability as standard network appliances are now able to filter and securely passthrough SQL queries.

-Another benefit to TDS 8.0 is greater compatibility with TLS 1.3, and TLS standards to come.
+Another benefit to TDS 8.0 compared to previous TDS versions is compatibility with TLS 1.3, and TLS standards to come.
 TDS 8.0 is also fully compatible with TLS 1.2 and previous TLS versions.

 ## How TDS works